Close Menu

 Witch Hands

 This homemade Halloween treat from Frugal Mom Eh is ideal if you want to impress kids in your neighborhood.
-Fill food service gloves with colored popcorns and hand them out to the trick-or-treaters.
-At first, kids are going to hesitate in taking them, but later the sweet colored popcorns in witch hands are going to be the coolest thing on the block.
-And did you know, the witch hand can also be used as an item of decor?
+Fill food service gloves with colored popcorn and hand them out to the trick-or-treaters.
+At first, kids are going to hesitate to take them, but later the sweet colored popcorn in witch hands is going to be the coolest thing on the block.

 Image: Frugal Mom Eh